(selexipag)

 This information is intended for US healthcare professionals to access current scientific information about J&J Innovative Medicine products.
 It is prepared by Medical Information and is not intended for promotional purposes, nor to provide medical advice.

-Click on the following links to related sections within the document: Information From Ongoing Clinical Trials, Beghetti et al (2023), Phase 2 Study, and Information From the Literature.
+Click on the following links to related sections within the document: Phase 3 SALTO Study, Beghetti et al (2023), Phase 2 Study, and Information From the Literature.

-Abbreviations: 6MWD, 6-minute walk distance; ADR, adverse drug reaction; AE, adverse event; AUC, area under curve; BID, twice daily; CI, confidence interval; COVID-19, coronavirus disease 2019; iMTD, individual maximum tolerated dose; NT-proBNP, N-terminal pro-B-type natriuretic peptide; PAH, pulmonary arterial hypertension; PK, pharmacokinetics; PVRI, pulmonary vascular resistance index; SAE, serious adverse event; SD, standard deviation; TEAE, treatment-emergent adverse event; WU, wood units.
+Abbreviations: 6MWD, 6-minute walk distance; ADR, adverse drug reaction; AE, adverse event; AUC, area under curve; BID, twice daily; CEC, clinical events committee, CI, confidence interval; COVID-19, coronavirus disease 2019; iMTD, individual maximum tolerated dose; NT-proBNP, N-terminal pro-B-type natriuretic peptide; PAH, pulmonary arterial hypertension; PK, pharmacokinetics; PVRI, pulmonary vascular resistance index; SAE, serious adverse event; SD, standard deviation; TEAE, treatment-emergent adverse event; WU, wood units.

 a